 Experience Boise’s Basque Culture

 Idaho lays claim to the largest population of Basques per capita in the U.S., and when it comes to celebrating their rich heritage and culture, there’s no bigger party than Jaialdi (pronounced hi-ALL-dee).
 Held every five years in Boise, Jaialdi is a six-day festival packed with authentic Basque food, music, games, performances, dancing and more.
-The next celebration is July 28-Aug.
-2, 2020, so book your accommodations now because lodging fills up fast.
+Be sure to book your accommodations well in advance, as lodging fills up fast.

 Learn to Fly-fish in Pristine Waters